In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

 There are certainly ways to get around this, especially if you are prepared.

-Earlier in this guide, I talked about the need for an extensive exercise library.
+Earlier in this guide, I discussed the need for an extensive exercise library.

 That’s part of this preparation.